viamrobotics/docs/docs/mobility/base-rc/_index.md

 ## Configuration

-You must configure a [base](/components/base/) with a [movement sensor](/components/movement-sensor/) as part of your robot to be able to use a Base Remote Control service.
+You must configure a [base](/components/base/) with a [movement sensor](/components/movement-sensor/) as part of your robot to be able to use a base remote control service.

 {{< tabs >}}
 {{% tab name="Config Builder" %}}